LilypadNebula/sapper_tailwind_template/README.md

 The [src](src) directory contains the entry points for your app — `client.js`, `server.js` and (optionally) a `service-worker.js` — along with a `template.html` file and a `routes` directory.

+### src/tailwind.css

+Where tailwind's initial styles are set up, along with any @apply rules.
+Imported in server.js to be processed with postcss.

 #### src/routes